bobbramillan/portfolio/README.md

 ## 🚨 Tutorial

-This repository contains the code adapted from the JavaScript Mastery YouTube tutorial for NextJS website, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.
+This repository contains the code adapted from the JavaScript Mastery YouTube tutorial for NextJS personal portfolio site, <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a>.

 ## <a name="introduction">🤖 Introduction</a>